 Firstly, you will need to ensure all accounts are dissolved and transferred into a single name.
-Once this is done, you can contact the credit referencing agency who hold the details of your report and ask for a Notice of Disassociation.
-This will stop your credit file being linked with your ex.
+Once this is done, you can contact the credit referencing agency that holds the details of your report and ask for a Notice of Disassociation.
+This will stop your credit file is linked with your ex.

 Protect against fraud

 Has someone applied for a credit card in your name?
 If you haven’t checked your credit report then you may not know!
 Then when it comes to borrowing money for any reason you could get turned down straight away!

 If there is something showing on your report that you don’t recognise or don’t remember opening then you may have a problem – but it’s not one that you can’t get fixed.

 Contact the provider that it says you owe money to and let them know what’s happened (don’t be angry at them as it’s not their fault).
 They will be able to help you sort it out but you are going to need to work to get your history fixed.

 Using credit responsibly is one of the best ways to keep your score high, allowing you more of a chance to borrow money.